-- Formal courses are full time courses of two years duration.
-Students with minimum qualification of 10th standard are eligible to enrol in the courses whose syllabus is fixed in nature.
+Formal courses are full-time courses of two years duration.
+Students with a minimum qualification of 10th standard are eligible to enrol in the courses whose syllabus is fixed in nature.
 A course Completion Certificate is provided by the Central Government.

-- Non-Formal courses are full time courses of two years duration.
-Students with minimum qualification of less than 10th standard can enrol in the courses whose syllabus is flexible in nature.
+Non-Formal courses are full-time courses of two years duration.
+Students with a minimum qualification of less than 10th standard can enrol in the courses whose syllabus is flexible.
 A course Completion Certificate is provided by the respective institution.

-- The NSDC certified courses are of three months duration.
-Students after passing out from 8th standard can enrol in any course whose syllabus is flexible in nature.
-A course Completion Certificate is provided by NSDC and recognized by private organizations.
+The NSDC certified courses are of three months duration.
+Students after passing out from 8th standard can enrol in any course whose syllabus is flexible.
+A course Completion Certificate is provided by NSDC and recognised by private organisations.

-- The NIOS certified courses are of six to ten months duration.
-Students after passing out from 8th standard and SSC can enrol in any course whose syllabus is partly fixed in nature.
-A course Completion Certificate is provided by NIOS and recognized by both private and government organizations.
+The NIOS certified courses are of six to ten months duration.
+Students after passing out their 8th standard and SSC can enrol in any of the courses offered whose syllabus is partly fixed in nature.
+A course Completion Certificate is provided by NIOS and recognised by both private and government organisations.

 Loyola Vocational Institute, New Delhi